hgranlund/tsi-gpgpu/src/kNN/README.md

 V1.3 Release notes
 ------------------

 Version 1.3 introduces a couple of new features.
 Firstly the tree-building algorithm has been updated to also cache the location of the different children of each node in the tree.
 A small bug related to partition of the point-cloud list was also ironed out.
-This gives a three building algorithm whit the following runtime results:
+This gives a tree building algorithm whit the following runtime results, comparable with the previous versions of this implementation:

 ![construction_v13_gtx_560](./images/construction_v13_gtx_560.png)